 - People who want to apply their technical and artistic skills to solve real world problems in various industries beyond games and entertainment.

-- People who are working in industries disrupted by innovative technologies and want to get ahead of the curve.
-(Real Estate, Finance, Health Care…etc.)
+- People who are working in industries disrupted by innovative technologies and who want to get ahead of the curve.
+(Real Estate, finance, health care, etc.)

 - 8 months

 - 14 courses

 - Date: January 6, 2020 - August 21, 2020 (CAD 22,000 domestic/CAD 33,000 international)

 - 19 years of age or older